-How Your Sacramento Sewer Bill Can Clue You in on Plumbing Problems
+How Sacramento Sewer Bill Can Clue You In On Plumbing Issues

 sacramento sewer billThere’s an old expression about a canary in a coal mine that refers to knowing the sign that danger’s present.
 You see, coal miners have a long history of keeping a canary in a cage as a signal that they had reached an area where they could potentially be suffocated by dangerous gasses, like methane or carbon monoxide, since these gases affect the canary long before they became dangerous to humans.